Sidorenko Hypergraphs and Random Tur\'an Numbers: Introduction

 \subsection{The Random Tur\'an Problem}

 We now discuss our second problem of interest: the random Tur\'an problem.
+Given $r$-graphs $G,F$, we define $\ex(G,F)$ to be the maximum number of edges in an $F$-free subgraph of $G$.
 Define $G_{n,p}^r$ to be the random $r$-graph on $n$ vertices obtained by including each possible edge independently and with probability $p$.
 When $r=2$ we simply write $G_{n,p}$ instead of $G_{n,p}^2$.
-We define the \textit{random Tur\'an number} $\ex(G_{n,p}^r,F)$ to be the maximum number of edges in an $F$-free subgraph of $G_{n,p}^r$.
+We call $\ex(G_{n,p}^r,F)$ the \textit{random Tur\'an number}, which is the maximum number of edges in an $F$-free subgraph of $G_{n,p}^r$.
 Note that when $p=1$ we have $\ex(G_{n,1}^r,F)=\ex(n,F)$, so this can be viewed as a probabilistic analog of the classical Tur\'an number.

 The asymptotics of $\ex(G_{n,p}^r,F)$ has essentially been determined whenever $F$ is not an $r$-partite $r$-graph due to independent breakthrough work of Schacht \cite{schacht2016extremal} and of Conlon and Gowers \cite{conlon2016combinatorial}, and as such we will focus only on the case when $F$ is $r$-partite.
 For $r=2$, McKinely and Spiro \cite{mckinley2023random} recently conjectured the following, where here we define the $r$-density of an $r$-graph $F$ with $v(F)>r$ by